seelikat/neuro-visual-reconstruction-dataset-index/README.md

 - **Visual field coverage**
   Visual field coverage determines how much of the visual cortex map is stimulated.
 Larger stimuli (=higher visual field coverage) that cover more of the visual field activate a larger portion.
 For reconstruction research this matters greatly.
 When stimuli cover more of the visual field, voxels carry more fine-grained visual information, particularly in early visual cortex.
 Datasets with larger visual field coverage are therefore generally preferred for reconstruction.

+- **Voxel size**
+  Essentially the pixel resolution of the recordings.
+Stronger scanner magnetic fields (e.g. 7T) will allow for smaller voxels.

 - **Fixation**
   Most visual neuroimaging experiments require participants to **fixate on a point in the center of the screen** during stimulus presentation.
 This is important because large parts of the visual system are retinotopically organized (a distorted retina-reflecting map).
 If participants freely move their eyes, the same image stimulates different parts of this cortical map.
 Eye movements can introduce strong confounds: models may end up decoding eye position on the cortical map and not stimulus-related cortical patterns.
 There is debate about the strict necessity of fixation though.
 It also reduces natural viewing behavior and may suppress activity in higher-level visual areas.
 In general, reconstruction on free-viewing datasets should be approached with caution.